Tinamou: Sociality

 Tinamous, depending on the species, may be solitary or social and gather in groups.
 Gregariousness also varies by season.
 Forest species tend to be solitary and may only approach other birds during the breeding season.
 Some live as mated pairs throughout the year.
 Steppe or grassland species tend to live in groups, though with little obvious group interaction apart from an occasional contact call.
 Group size may vary by season; in winter, aggregations of elegant crested tinamous may approach 100 birds.

-Both steppe and forest species are territorial, though territoriality varies between species from being characteristic only during the breeding season, to being territorial throughout the year.
-When defending their territories from conspecifics, tinamous are highly vocal, creating a cacophony of sound.
+Both steppe and forest species are territorial, though territoriality varies between species from being characteristic only during the breeding season to being territorial throughout the year.
+When defending their territories from conspecifics, tinamous are highly vocal, creating a cacophony.
 When an intruder is noticed, birds of the same sex will confront it.
 This may lead to conflict, with feet and wings being used in attack.
-Both males and females will defend their territories; however, in each species only one sex is fiercely territorial.
+Both males and females will defend their territories; however, in each species, only one sex is fiercely territorial.

 Breeding

 In most tinamou species, the males practice simultaneous polygyny and the females sequential polyandry.
 This is not invariable; ornate tinamous form stable pairs, and spotted nothuras are monogamous when young and polygamous when older.
 There are larger numbers of females than males; for example, the variegated tinamou has a female to male ratio of 4:1.

 The breeding season varies from species to species; those that live in tropical forests, where there is little seasonal change, may breed at any time, though there is usually a preferred period.
-In areas with a marked seasonal fluctuation, tinamous generally breed when food is most abundant, which is usually summer.
+In areas with marked seasonal fluctuations, tinamous generally breed when food is most abundant, typically during the summer.
 Studies have shown that it is not day length that determines the onset of breeding, but the amount of light, through cloud cover.

 Courtship

 The courtship process starts with the male vocally advertising his abilities with continuous calling.
 He will try to attract multiple females.
-In Tinamus species the male will lower his chest to the ground, stretch his neck forward, and fluff up his back to appear larger than normal.
+In Tinamus species, the male will lower his chest to the ground, stretch his neck forward, and fluff up his back to appear larger than normal.
 When observed head on, all of the bird's back is in view while the under-tail coverts are exposed, a pose similar to that used by the rhea.
 The female will scratch her feet on the ground as part of the ritual.